-The Professional MBA Admissions Committee of at least three full-time graduate faculty will base its selection decisions on completed applications, which include:
+The Professional MBA Admissions Committee will base its selection decisions on completed applications, which include:

-- Written essay of a business program for case development - Work history and leadership potential - Letters of recommendation from two or more professional supervisors or associates - Results of the Graduate Management Admissions Test (GMAT), a minimum score of 500 preferred. - Minimum undergraduate grade point average of 3.0 for business major or overall cumulative - Official transcripts of all undergraduate work - Met Graduate Admissions Standards, according to the UOG Graduate Bulletin significant attention to the length of time spent in a management role, progression in job responsibilities, and total work experience including the creation of new business ventures.
+- Written essay of a business program for case development; - Work history and leadership potential; - Letters of recommendation from two or more professional supervisors or associates; - Results of the Graduate Management Admissions Test (GMAT), a minimum score of 500 preferred; - Minimum undergraduate grade point average of 3.0 for business major or overall cumulative; - Official transcripts of all undergraduate work; - Satisfaction of Graduate Admissions Standards, according to the UOG Graduate Bulletin.

 The Admissions Committee will select the best-qualified candidates who demonstrate a strong intellectual capacity for business and maturity of management experience.
-The Admissions Committee gives
+The Admissions Committee gives significant attention to the length of time spent in a management role, progression in job responsibilities, and total work experience including the creation of new business ventures.